 I moved from one state to the next to the next.
 Got married, finished grad school, started new jobs and then eventually started my own business.

 I received my Master’s Degree in Counseling from Johns Hopkins University and am registered as a National Certified Counselor (NCC).
-I am a Licensed Professional Counselor-A in the state of South Carolina.
 I also completed my Board Certified Coach (BCC) credential through the Institute for Life Coach Training.

 Available for speaking engagements!